Murrow Career Ready Services

 Begin designing your professional development path with Murrow Career Services.
-Whether it is looking for an internship or job, crafting or fine-tuning your resume, or learning the ropes of networking with professionals in the communication industry, our Professional Development Coordinator can assist you as you navigate your next steps.
+Whether it is looking for an internship or job, crafting or fine-tuning your resume, or learning the ropes of networking with professionals in the communication industry, our Career Ready Advisor can assist you as you navigate your next steps.

 The Career Ready Program is the focus of Murrow Career Services, which supports students in developing the career competencies necessary to be competitive in the current labor market.
-Based on the National Association of Colleges and Employers (NACE) competencies, students can meet with our Professional Development Coordinator to assess these skills and develop a plan to become competency proficient before they graduate.
+Based on the National Association of Colleges and Employers (NACE) competencies, students are able to assess these skills and develop a plan to become competency proficient before they graduate, with support from Murrow Career Services.
 Students are “career ready” for gainful employment in the communication industry.
-Competencies include:

 - Oral/written communication